Simodalstix/terraform-aws-devops-toolchain/README.md

 #### SonarQube Setup

-1. Access SonarQube at the IP address from Terraform output
+1. Access SonarQube at the IP address from Terraform output (port 9000)
 2. Default credentials: `admin/admin` (change immediately)
 3. Create a new project and generate a token
 4. Add the token to GitHub Secrets as `SONAR_TOKEN`
 5. Add SonarQube URL to GitHub Secrets as `SONAR_HOST_URL`

+Note: SonarQube may take a few minutes to start up completely after the instance is provisioned.
+If you can't access it immediately, wait a few minutes and try again.

 #### LaunchDarkly Setup

 1. Create a LaunchDarkly account
 2. Create a new project and environment
 3. Create a feature flag named `show-new-greeting`
+4. Get your SDK key from the LaunchDarkly dashboard
+5. Add your SDK key to `appsettings.json` in the `LaunchDarkly.SdkKey` field
-4. Add your SDK key to GitHub Secrets as `LAUNCHDARKLY_SDK_KEY`
+6. Add your SDK key to GitHub Secrets as `LAUNCHDARKLY_SDK_KEY`

 ### 3. GitHub Actions Configuration